jump-dev/SDPNAL.jl/README.md

 ```

 There is a `startup.m` file at the root of the SDPNAL folder.
 This adds all
-subfolders recursively when MATLAB starts.
-However, the `interface` subfolder
+subdirectories recursively when MATLAB starts.
+However, the `interface` directory
-contains a `.git` subfolder which contains a very large tree of subfolders.
+contains a `.git` subdirectory which contains a very large number of files.
 Because of this, MATLAB crashes if SDPNAL is in its path because the `startup.m`
 requests MATLAB to try to parse all the files in the `.git` folder.
 To resolve
 this problem, delete the `startup.m` file and `.git` folder, and add the
-subfolders manually your `toolbox/local/pathdef.m` file as follows:
+subdirectories manually your `toolbox/local/pathdef.m` file as follows:
 ```
 function p = pathdef